-Well, 23:17 does look like a blanket prohibition, however, the word translated in the King James as “whore” is a different word than elsewhere: q@deshah vs. zanah according to my Online Bible.
+Well, 23:17 does look like a blanket prohibition, however, the word translated in the King James as “whore” is a different word than elsewhere: q@deshah vs. zanah according to Strong’s (Look at the KJV+ tab on E-Sword).
 The New King James translates this as a ritual prostitute.
 The surrounding pagans were using temple prostitutes, both male and female to help fund their temples.
 This was forbidden to the Hebrews.

-Admittedly, it looks like I am loophole searching to back my claim that the physical enforcement against prostitutes was not general.
+Admittedly, it looks like I am loophole searching to claim that the physical enforcement against prostitutes was not general.
 If I were to stick with just the law books, my case would indeed be weak.
 The law books are ambiguous on the subject.
 Given the general negative view on sex outside of marriage, it is easy to extrapolate the other way.
 My own wisdom on interpreting the Law is limited.
-Let us therefore consult with someone who had more wisdom, King Solomon:
+Let’s consult with someone who had more wisdom, King Solomon:

 16. Then came there two women, that were harlots, unto the king, and stood before him.

 17. And the one woman said, O my lord, I and this woman dwell in one house; and I was delivered of a child with her in the house.